christophetd/aws-sso-device-code-authentication/README.md

 # AWS SSO Device code phishing

 This repository contains Python code to generate an AWS SSO device code URL.
-Once a user used it to authenticate, it display the list of AWS accounts and roles they have access to, and allow retrieving STS credentials inside them.
+Once a user used it to authenticate, it displays the list of AWS accounts and roles they have access to, and retrieves STS credentials inside them.

 ![](./screenshot.png)

 Companion blog post: https://blog.christophetd.fr/phishing-for-aws-credentials-via-aws-sso-device-code-authentication/

-*Note: This repository is pretty much useless since you can use the AWS CLI to achieve the same purpose.
-But it provides an interactive PoC to try it, and doesn't mess with your current AWS CLI configuration! :-)*
+*Note: This repository is pretty much useless since you can use the AWS CLI to achieve the same purpose - but it provides an interactive PoC to try it, and doesn't mess with your current AWS CLI configuration! :-)*

 ## Installation